juanuys/juanuys.github.io/_posts/2021-10-26-week-6--reading-week.md

 Welcome to week 6 of the module _indie game startup_.

-By the end of this week, you will be able to:

-- Catch up on the recommended materials from the reading list.
-- Research market data relevant to your business plan.
-- Work on each individual element of the business plan.
-- Prepare your business plan for submission.

 # A quick reflection

 There was a lot of work to do during this last few weeks, researching the market, writing the marketing plan and business plan, and so forth.